 The Charles J. McHenry `48 Endowed Scholarship Fund

-The proud son, Ronald McHenry, of the late Charles J. McHenry '48, has established a scholarship endowment fund in his father's memory for a deserving Gonzaga student.
+The proud son of the late Charles J. McHenry '48, Ronald McHenry established this scholarship endowment fund in his father's memory for deserving Gonzaga students.

 The Gerald S. '44 and Helen McKenna Family Endowed Scholarship Fund